 There are over 130,000 Aboriginal and Torres Strait Islander Catholics in Australia.
 However, your Parish may not have our people present.
-The following suggestions may be useful in preparing to celebrate Aboriginal and Torres Strait Islander Sunday and to keep Aboriginal and Torres Strait Islander Peoples in your thoughts and prayers on this day.
+The following suggestions may be useful in preparing to celebrate NAIDOC Week in 2020 and to keep Aboriginal and Torres Strait Islander Peoples in your thoughts and prayers on this day.